-In a continuous effort to ensure the safety of all staff and students, as well as the security of the facility, a procedure for weekend access will be implemented for Click or tap here to enter text.
+In a continuous effort to ensure the safety of all staff and students and the security of the facility, a procedure for weekend access will be implemented for [School Division].
 Prior to the weekend, school administration will designate an approved individual who is responsible for unlocking gates that are normally secured and disarming the building alarm (if applicable) to allow staff access to the building during predetermined hours.
 Staff must use their assigned key or access badge to enter through the main entry point to ensure the alarm has been disabled.
-At the end of the allotted time, the responsible individual will be required to resecure the building, set the alarm, and secure all property gates.
-Weekend access is at the sole discretion of the building administrator, including designation of the individual responsible for allowing access and securing the building.
+At the end of the allotted time, the responsible individual will be required to re-secure the building, set the alarm, and secure all property gates.
+Weekend access is at the sole discretion of the building administrator, including the designation of the individual responsible for allowing access and securing the building.